On-board diagnostics: Data loggers

-Analysis of vehicle black box data may be performed on a periodic basis, automatically transmitted wirelessly to a third party or retrieved for forensic analysis after an event such as an accident, traffic infringement or mechanical fault.
+Analysis of vehicle black box data may be performed periodically, automatically transmitted wirelessly to a third party, or retrieved for forensic analysis after an event such as an accident, traffic infringement, or mechanical fault.

 Emission testing

-In the United States, many states now use OBD-II testing instead of tailpipe testing in OBD-II compliant vehicles (1996 and newer).
-Since OBD-II stores trouble codes for emissions equipment, the testing computer can query the vehicle's onboard computer and verify there are no emission related trouble codes and that the vehicle is in compliance with emission standards for the model year it was manufactured.
+In the United States, many states now use OBD-II testing instead of tailpipe testing in OBD-II-compliant vehicles (1996 and newer).
+Since OBD-II stores trouble codes for emissions equipment, the testing computer can query the vehicle's onboard computer and verify there are no emission-related trouble codes and that the vehicle is in compliance with emission standards for the model year it was manufactured.

 In the Netherlands, 2006 and later vehicles get a yearly EOBD emission check.

 Driver's supplementary vehicle instrumentation

 Driver's supplementary vehicle instrumentation is instrumentation installed in a vehicle in addition to that provided by the vehicle manufacturer and intended for display to the driver during normal operation.
 This is opposed to scanners used primarily for active fault diagnosis, tuning, or hidden data logging.

-Auto enthusiasts have traditionally installed additional gauges such as manifold vacuum, battery current etc. The OBD standard interface has enabled a new generation of enthusiast instrumentation accessing the full range of vehicle data used for diagnostics, and derived data such as instantaneous fuel economy.
+Auto enthusiasts have traditionally installed additional gauges such as for manifold vacuum or battery current.
+The OBD standard interface has enabled a new generation of enthusiast instrumentation accessing the full range of vehicle data used for diagnostics, as well as derived data such as instantaneous fuel economy.

-Instrumentation may take the form of dedicated trip computers, carputer or interfaces to PDAs, smartphones, or a Garmin navigation unit.
+Instrumentation may take the form of dedicated trip computers, carputers, or interfaces to PDAs, smartphones, or a Garmin navigation unit.

-As a carputer is essentially a PC, the same software could be loaded as for PC-based scan tools and vice versa, so the distinction is only in the reason for use of the software.
+As a carputer is essentially a PC, the same software could be loaded as for PC-based scan tools and vice versa; the distinction lies in the software's intended use.

 These enthusiast systems may also include some functionality similar to the other scan tools.

 Vehicle telematics

-OBD II information is commonly used by vehicle telematics devices that perform fleet tracking, monitor fuel efficiency, prevent unsafe driving, as well as for remote diagnostics and by Pay-As-You-Drive insurance.
+OBD II information is a data source for fleet telematics systems.
+Devices that perform fleet management functions such as fleet tracking, monitoring fuel efficiency, and preventing unsafe driving often connect to the OBD-II port.
+The port is also used for remote diagnostics and by pay-as-you-drive insurance.

+Hundreds of different hardware manufacturers produce OBD-II telematics devices.
+These devices vary in their capabilities.
+Some simpler GPS tracking devices use the OBD-II port only as a convenient source of power.
+More advanced devices, such as a telematic control unit, are able to access the vehicle's internal network to capture and decode a wide range of operational data.

-Although originally not intended for the above purposes, commonly supported OBD II data such as vehicle speed, RPM, and fuel level allow GPS-based fleet tracking devices to monitor vehicle idling times, speeding, and over-revving.
-By monitoring OBD II DTCs a company can know immediately if one of its vehicles has an engine problem and by interpreting the code the nature of the problem.
-It can be used to detect reckless driving in real time based on the sensor data provided through the OBD port.
+Commonly supported OBD II data such as vehicle speed, RPM, and fuel level allow these devices to monitor vehicle idling times, speeding, and over-revving.
+Monitoring OBD II DTCs can alert a company to a vehicle's engine problems by providing the relevant diagnostic code.
+Other sensor data from the port can be used to detect unsafe driving in real time.
 This detection is done by adding a complex events processor (CEP) to the backend and on the client's interface.
 OBD II is also monitored to block mobile phones when driving and to record trip data for insurance purposes.